The Beginner’s Guide for How to Use a Cricut Maker

 The tool kit contains a pick tool, tweezers, scissors, a spatula, and a scraper.
 I use the pick tool the most.

-My least favorite tool is the tweezers because they are so awkward to use.
+My least favorite tool is the tweezers because they are so awkward.

 Stuff to Cut

 You will need the stuff to cut.
-As I said earlier, the Cricut Maker cuts a ton of different surfaces, so it will depend on the type of crafts that you want to make.
+As I said earlier, the Cricut Maker cuts a wide range of surfaces, so it will depend on the type of crafts you want to make.

 Vinyl